fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

     -it ghcr.io/fleek-network/lightning:latest
 ```

+Keys have to be generated when launching the service.
+On Docker run, if the [keystore](/guides/Node%20Operators/managing-the-keystore) is not found, the keys are automatically generated and stored in the Docker host's `$HOME/.lightning/keystore` directory.
+To learn more about how to manage the keystore, visit the [managing keystore](/guides/Node%20Operators/managing-the-keystore) section.

 :::caution warning
 The Docker image is tied to a CPU architecture, make sure that you have verified the [required](/docs/node/requirements#specs) specifications to run the container successfully.
 :::